 Between 1969 and 1972, the Apollo program flew six successful missions, putting humanity on the moon in one of the greatest moments in American (and quite possibly world).

 Did NASA and the United States stage the moon landing?
 Is there any way to prove, beyond a reasonable doubt, that man went to the moon?
 Or was the ‘moon landing’ really just the greatest hoax of all time?
 Let’s take a moment to flesh out this little controversy and try to separate fact from fiction.

-For the record, I cannot possibly cover every claim out there.
-For the sake of brevity, l will only cover some of the more well-known claims.
-For further reading, please see the websites I have listed below.
+Specifically, we will be delving into the ‘documentary’ called “Moon Landing Hoax,” which was aired by the Fox network in 2001 (you can watch it on that website).
+But before we really begin, for the record, I cannot possibly cover every claim out there.
+So for the sake of brevity, I will only cover the most well-known claims.
+For further reading, please see the websites that are linked below.

 Let us begin:

 Argument: The sun is the only source of light, so the shadows should be completely dark.
 You can clearly see objects in the shadow; this requires additional light.